Reynosa

-Reynosa (/es/) is a border city in the northern part of the state of Tamaulipas, in Mexico which also holds the municipal seat of Reynosa Municipality.
+Reynosa (/es/) is the municipal seat of Reynosa Municipality and the largest city of the state of Tamaulipas, in Mexico.

-The city is located on the southern bank of the Rio Grande in the international Reynosa–McAllen metro area, directly across the Mexican border from Hidalgo, Texas.
+The border city is located on the southern bank of the Rio Grande in the international Reynosa–McAllen metro area, directly across the Mexican border from Hidalgo, Texas.

 As of 2025, the city of Reynosa has a population of 691,557.
 If the floating population is included, the total can reach approximately 1,000,000.

 History

 On 6 July 1686, Agustín Echeverz y Zuvízar, governor of the Nuevo Reino de León, camped in what is now Reynosa during an exploratory expedition.

 In December 1748, an expedition led by José de Escandón y Helguera left from Querétaro, planning to establish 14 villages; the caravan consisted of 1500 colonists and 755 soldiers.

 On 14 March 1749, was founded (in its original location) the Villa de Nuestra Señora de Guadalupe de Reynosa, by the captain Carlos Cantú on behalf of Escandón, being as well in political and military command.
 There were 279 pioneer residents in the charge of Friar Agustín Fragoso.

 The city was named Reynosa after Reinosa, birthplace of the viceroy Juan Francisco de Güemes y Horcasitas.

 In August 1750, the first flood was documented in the village.

 In April 1757, Reynosa had it first political conflict, when Escandón dismissed Carlos Cantú as the mayor of the village, replacing him by Pedro de Estrada, second mayor of Reynosa.

 On 9 July 1757, arrives to the village the captain José Tineda y Cuervo and the engineer Agustín López, both viceroyalty inspectors, to do a population census according to which Reynosa had 280 inhabitants.

 As a result of the census, they obtained authorization from the King of Spain to move the village to a placed named Santa María de las Lajas, which was not done because Escandón didn't consider the river a flooding risk anymore.

 In September 1800, an immense flood occurred.
 The village was inundated and the villagers used canoes and rafts to arrive to the hills of El Morrillo.
 In 1802, the village moved to its current location and the new census showed 1631 inhabitants.

 In 1810, the building of the old church Nuestra Señora de Guadalupe began, by the parish priest Don José Cárdenas; it was finished in 1815 by Don Lorenzo Treviño.

 In 1846, Reynosa was invaded by the American army during the Mexican-American war.
 On 10 May 1910, General Lucio Blanco with the constitutional army took Reynosa during the Mexican revolution.

 On 24 November 1926, Reynosa became a city.